 Highlights include a documentary screening on Chinese fashion (January 27), a sculpture exhibition (January 29–31) and a lion dance procession (February 1).
 Most events take place either on the Oculus floor or the lower level of the its south concourse.

 January 16–February 21, Flushing, Queens

-In addition to a monthlong gallery exhibition (January 17–February 16), Flushing Town Hall will celebrate with events such as a puppet-making day (January 18), Chinese folk music performances (January 26) and a temple fair (February 1).
+In addition to a monthlong gallery exhibition (January 17–February 16), Flushing Town Hall will celebrate with events such as a puppet-making day (January 18) and Chinese folk music performances (January 26).

 Snug Harbor Cultural Center